-After passing the candidacy exam, doctoral students must meet their thesis director (and co director if applicable) once a year to fill out an annual report.
+After passing the candidacy exam, doctoral candidates must meet their thesis director (and co director if applicable) once a year to fill out an annual report.
 This is a good opportunity for the students to receive official feedback from their advisors.
 The information is entered in an online form that must be filled out first by the student, then by his/her director (and co director if applicable).
+A confidential meeting between the mentor and mentee is a mandatory element of the annual report.
 The online tool will generate and send the final report in a PDF document.

 In EDIC, it is due by October 30, every year.